WorkplaceX/workplacex.github.io/index.md

 ---

 # Application Framework
 WorkplaceX is an open source framework to simplify the development of business web applications.
-The framework provides a strong api for data centric applications with the following functions "out of the box":
+The framework provides a strong API for data centric applications with the following functions "out of the box":

 * Modern browser web front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)